Sonikuu/CIS11-Final/README.md

 It will also display the letter grade for each input score and the calculated outputs

 # Team Members
-Jonathan Espinoza
+Jonathan Espinoza,
-Alberto Gonzalez Trujillo
+Alberto Gonzalez Trujillo,
 Cameron Westlake